jaapjanfrans/hybrid-app-workshop/README.md

     * Phonegap build CLI
         * to create our builds using commandline instead of the pg build website
         * https://github.com/phonegap-build/pgb-cli/
-    * (optional) Java sdk plus android SDK
+    * Java SDK and android SDK
-        * if you'd like to try out building the app locally on your laptop instead of in the cloud
+        * to build an android app locally
-        * and if you'd like to test out remote debugging on a device
+        * all in one solution: install android studio: https://developer.android.com/studio/
+        * less bloated option: install a java JDK , install android sdk tools and use it's sdk manager to download latest android platform
         * see instructions here: https://ionicframework.com/docs/intro/deploying/